python/cpython/Doc/reference/datamodel.rst

 New-style and classic classes
 =============================

-Classes and instances come in two flavors: old-style or classic, and new-style.
+Classes and instances come in two flavors: old-style (or classic) and new-style.

 Up to Python 2.1, old-style classes were the only flavour available to the user.
 The concept of (old-style) class is unrelated to the concept of type: if *x* is